Integration of immigrants: Integration outcomes

-In Austria, an expert council for integration was set up in 2010 to oversee the implementation of the Austrian National Integration Plan (NAP.I).
-Since then, the expert council based in the Federal Chancellery has published an integration report every year.
-The data basis for this was significantly expanded in 2017 with Section 21 of the Austrian Integration Act.
-In addition, Statistics Austria publishes a "Statistical Yearbook on Migration and Integration" every year.
+There is a split on the degree to which individuals living in countries with the 18 largest migrant populations would want immigrants to integrate and the effects of integration on both immigrant and non-immigrant populations are varied.
+In the United States, for example, integration is successful in terms of education, employment and earnings, occupations, poverty, language, health, crime, and family patterns; however, successful integration does not necessarily entail improvement on well-being.
+Integration can even lead to further backlash against immigration by non-white populations who have assimilated successfully.
+It has been found that more than half of Hispanics support increased security among the border in order to reduce illegal crossings and that countries with a high share of immigrants may be more susceptible to favor right-wing policies such as strict immigration; thus, it has been suggested that successful integration does not guarantee continued patterns for future generations.

-In 2007, an "integration and diversity monitoring" was set up in the city of Vienna, the reports of which are published every three years.
-The last integration and diversity monitor of the City of Vienna was presented in December 2020 and, in addition to the level of integration of the Viennese population, also deals with the diversity management of the administration and the diversity of the city's staff.
+Compulsory conscription is found to improve social integration of immigrants.

 Integration paradox

 The integration paradox is a phenomenon observed in many immigrant-receiving societies, where immigrants who are more structurally integrated, particularly those with higher levels of education and socio-economic attainment, tend to perceive more discrimination and distance themselves psychologically from the host society.
 This runs counter to classic assimilation theories, which suggest that successful structural integration should lead to better psychological adaptation and more positive attitudes toward the host society.
 The paradox has been documented among various immigrant groups in different countries, with higher educated immigrants reporting a lower sense of belonging, weaker identification with the host society, more negative attitudes towards the majority population, and reduced trust in national institutions.

 A key explanation for the integration paradox lies in social comparison processes and feelings of relative deprivation.
 Higher educated immigrants are more likely to compare their situation, not just to majority members in general, but to specific referent groups such as similarly educated majority members.
 They are also more aware of structural inequalities and discrimination in society, and have higher expectations for equal opportunities and rewards.
 When these expectations are not met, despite their efforts and achievements, immigrants can experience disappointment, anger, and resentment.
 This sense of being unfairly disadvantaged relative to relevant comparison groups can lead to psychological distancing from the host society, even as immigrants become more structurally integrated.
 The integration paradox thus highlights the complex interplay between structural and psychological dimensions of acculturation, and the central role of social comparisons in shaping immigrants' experiences and attitudes.